 If you know someone who is worried about their memory, encourage them to visit their GP.

-The more support you can give someone, the better life with dementia can be, especially in the
+The more support you can give someone, the better life with dementia can be, especially in the early years.

 Too often people fear dementia and this causes them to avoid people with the condition, making

 them feel isolated and stigmatised.
 With the right support, people can live well with dementia and continue to do the things they enjoy for a number of years following diagnosis.
 Focus on the person’s abilities not their disabilities.
 Encourage them to continue with hobbies or interests whenever possible; a good understanding of dementia will enable you to communicate and support the person better.

 - reassurance that they are still valued, and that their feelings matter;

 - freedom from as much external stress as possible; and